-The Certificate II in Furniture is a pre-apprenticeship course which will give you foundational skills and knowledge in cabinet and furniture making.
+The Certificate II in Furniture is a pre-apprenticeship course structured to give you foundational skills and knowledge in making free-standing furniture or installing built-in cabinets.

 Career opportunities, include: